 - In the UI that opens, provide an account name and specify a valid e-mail address

 - Accept the Let's Encrypt Subscriber Agreement by enabling the check-box

 - An account with Let's Encrypt is created.

-Note: This privilege is available for only the administrator users and only one Let's Encrypt account can be created from Password Manager Pro.
+Note: This privilege is available for only the administrator users and only one Let's Encrypt account can be created from Key Manager Plus.

 Step 2: Raise a certificate request

-- Fill in the domain name, choose the key algorithm, algorithm length, signature algorithm, keystore type, enter the keystore password and click Create.
+- Fill in the domain name, select the challenge type, choose the key algorithm, algorithm length, signature algorithm, keystore type, enter the keystore password and click Create.

 - Also, you have options to change the private key whenever the certificate is renewed.

 - If you need to change the key, use New Key.
 This option will generate a new key every time the certificate is renewed.